 What are the hardest obstacles you have found when working in perfumery?

 I find that it can be challenging to create something beautiful with a great impact if there are too many constraints whether for regulatory compliance, raw materials shortages, price, performance in a base natural status and so on.
 Also, the perfumery language is not always universal and can vary from customers, sales people, evaluators - so the direction to take can sometimes be confusing.

 - - -

-Recently promoted to Senior Perfumer, Roger has an extensive background in perfumery.
+Recently promoted to Senior Perfumer, Robert has an extensive background in perfumery.